rmaguiar/hugo-theme-color-your-world/README.md

   # matter or disable it entirely by commenting the line below
   # ie.: | ❚ - – — • ⚫
   titleSeparator = "|"

+  [params.search]

+    # Enable search form (at the post list)
+    # The default value is false
+    enable = true

+    # Limit search results
+    # The default value is 30
+    maxResults = 15

+    # Optional placeholder for search field
+    placeholder = "ie.: lorem ipsum"

+    # Stop word filter list
+    # Can also be set PER PAGE via front matter
+    # There's no default value
+    stopWords = [ "a", "an", "and", "in", "the", "to", "was", "were", "with" ]

   [params.style]

     # Use an icon or text for footnote return links
     # The default is false
     hasIconAsFootnoteReturnLink = true